kralamoure/retroproto/README.md

 # d1proto

-`d1proto` is a library for serializing and deserializing packets between Dofus 1 client and server.
+`d1proto` is a library of the network protocol of Dofus 1.
+It can serialize and deserialize messages for server and client communication.

 ## Requirements: